Combinatorial Exploration: An algorithmic framework for enumeration: Permutation Patterns

 \paragraph{The $\bm{2\times4}$ classes.} For the last $25$ years, a particular collection of permutation classes has been perhaps the most important and influential in guiding the direction of research.
 A \emph{\twobyfour{} class} is a permutation class whose basis consists of two permutations of length four, e.g., $\Av(2413, 3142)$.
 Accounting for symmetries of the pattern containment relation, there are essentially $56$ different \twobyfour{} classes.
 The quest to understand these $56$ permutation classes has led to the creation of a surprising number of sophisticated enumerative techniques that we mention below.

 \paragraph{Automatic methods in permutation patterns.}

 Automatic and computational methods, both rigorous and empirical, have played a prominent role in the study of permutation patterns for quite some time.
 Figure~\ref{figure:comp-methods} shows many of these methods.
 An arrow from method A to method B implies that method B is stronger, i.e., every permutation class that can be enumerated automatically by method A can also be enumerated by method B. A dashed arrow implies that we conjecture that method B is stronger than method A. As the figure shows, several of these methods, e.g., Zeilberger's enumeration schemes, Vatter's implementation of the regular insertion encoding, and the substitution decomposition applied to permutation classes with finitely many simples, are subsumed by Combinatorial Exploration.
-We believe it may be possible that Combinatorial Exploration is strictly stronger than the flexible schemes of Biers-Ariel, but we do not have enough evidence to make this conjecture at this time.